Benedict02/caniarc/README.md

   from `<Link to="/about">`, add `<Link to="/ColossalNotebook/about">`

   aiya I spent 3 hours finding a solution to this issue 😭
+- [Pending] Broken mobile UI, especially in IOS devices Yes, I have a massive skill issue when developing responsive websites.
+Just bear with it & wait until my schedule clears up.

 ## Features